hotkit/django-slumber/README.markdown

 # Using Slumber #

 Slumber has two parts, the server and client side.
 A RESTful service can be used by just adding the server side to an existing Django system.
-The client side is useful where you want to connect to the data service from another Python system.
+The client side is useful where you want to connect to the data service from another Python system, or even if you just want to decouple the persistence from the user interface layers within Django.

 ## The Slumber server ##